Centromere: Holocentric

 Unlike monocentric chromosomes, holocentric chromosomes have no distinct primary constriction when viewed at mitosis.
 Instead, spindle fibers attach along almost the entire (Greek: holo-) length of the chromosome.
 In holocentric chromosomes centromeric proteins, such as CENPA (CenH3) are spread over the whole chromosome.
 The nematode, Caenorhabditis elegans, is a well-known example of an organism with holocentric chromosomes, but this type of centromere can be found in various species, plants, and animals, across eukaryotes.
 Holocentromeres are actually composed of multiple distributed centromere units that form a line-like structure along the chromosomes during mitosis.
 Alternative or nonconventional strategies are deployed at meiosis to achieve the homologous chromosome pairing and segregation needed to produce viable gametes or gametophytes for sexual reproduction.

 Different types of holocentromeres exist in different species, namely with or without centromeric repetitive DNA sequences and with or without CenH3.
 Holocentricity has evolved at least 13 times independently in various green algae, protozoans, invertebrates, and different plant families.
 Contrary to monocentric species where acentric fragments usually become lost during cell division, the breakage of holocentric chromosomes creates fragments with normal spindle fiber attachment sites.
 Because of this, organisms with holocentric chromosomes can more rapidly evolve karyotype variation, able to heal fragmented chromosomes through subsequent addition of telomere caps at the sites of breakage.

 Polycentric

+Polycentric chromosomes have several kinetochore clusters, i.e. centromes.
+The term overlaps partially with "holocentric", but "polycentric" is clearly preferred when discussing defectively formed monocentric chromosomes.
+There is some actual ambiguity as well, as there is no clear line dividing up the transition from kinetochores covering the whole chromosome to distinct clusters.
+In other words, the difference between "the whole chromosome is a centrome" and "the chromosome has no centrome" is hazy and usage varies.
+Beyond "polycentricity" being used more about defects, there is no clear preference in other topics such as evolutionary origin or kinetochore distribution and detailed structure (e.g. as seen in tagging or genome assembly analysis).

+Even clearly distinct clusters of kinetochore proteins do not necessarily produce more than one constriction: "Metapolycentric" chromosomes feature one elongated constriction of the chromosome, joining a longer segment which is still visibly shorter than the chromatids.
+Metapolycentric chromosomes may be a step in the emergence and suppression of centromere drive, a type of meiotic drive that disrupts parity by monocentric centromeres growing additional kinetochore proteins to gain an advantage during meiosis.